marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

     with a larger (than the default) iteration number.

 #.  ``showPlot`` - to suppress showing the plots during the computations.
-    If the computation time is too long to wait for seing the plots of the results, then showing the plots should be surpressed.
+    If the computation time is too long to wait for seeing the plots of the results, then showing the plots should be suppressed.
     Note that plots are always stored in the ``resdir``.